Bathing can be a hassle if your horse has learned how to object.

 The perfect time to play this bathing game is when your horse has had a particularly good workout and is hot and sweaty.
 Almost all of my horses not only learn quickly to tolerate bathing on a hot day, but they learn to enjoy drinking out of the hose as a treat during the process.

-Now we will add the face (with gently streaming water not the sprayer.)
+Now we will add the face (with gently streaming water not a real spray.)
+It is just a trickle.

 Horse training and equestrian activities in general can be dangerous.
 While we try to present relevant and valuable content, under no circumstances does horse-pros.com or its members or contributors take any responsibility for the well-being of any horse or person using a method outlined here.